MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/prerequisites.md

 ## Azure subscription and service limits

-The number of Arc-enabled SQL Server or database resources is limited to 800 resources per resource group.
+The maximum number of resources in a resource group is 800.
+This limitation applies to Azure Arc-enabled SQL Server instances and databases.
 Before configuring your SQL server instances and machines with Azure Arc review the Azure Resource Manager [subscription limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) and [resource group limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#resource-group-limits) to plan for the number of machines to be connected.

 ## Supported Azure regions